AmitkrCSE/BHARTIYA-HERITAGE/README.md

-# 🌟 Bhartiya Heritage — Explore, Experience & Preserve India's Soul 🇮🇳
+# 🇮🇳 Bhartiya Heritage — Preserving India's Cultural Legacy 🌟

 > “A nation's culture resides in the hearts and in the soul of its people.” — Mahatma Gandhi